matteopolak/resume/resume.typ

 	tags: ("Rust", "PostgreSQL", "Redis", "wgpu"),
 	achievements: (
-		[Developed a *statistics service* for Hypixel in *Rust*, used by 1,000+ players daily.], [Implemented a rendering engine with *wgpu* to generate charts and 3D models of players in real time.], [Optimized the service with *Redis* as a cache layer, supporting 10,000+ requests per second.], )
+		[Developed a *statistics service* for Hypixel in *Rust*, used by 1,000+ players daily.], [Implemented a GPU rendering engine with *wgpu* to generate charts and 3D models of players in real time.], [Optimized the service with *Redis* as a cache layer, supporting 10,000+ requests per second.], )
 )